Due Date Calculator

 Your due date is calculated by adding 280 days (40 weeks) to the first day of your last menstrual period.
 This assumes a 28-day cycle.

-Enter your information below for a personalized due date calculation.
+Enter your information below for a personalised due date calculation.

 Calculate Your Due Date